kpchoy/Study-Guide-Notes-/miscellaneous/React_lifecycle.md

 - What does the <Provider> component do?
   - allows Consumer to subscribe to context changes
   - accepts  `value` prop to be passed down to Consumers

+- phases of React component life cycle
+  - Mounting
+    - loading of components onto the DOM
+    - methods called:
+      - constructor
+        - set up initial state and components
+        - render
+        - componentDidMount
+          - Where API calls should be made
+  - Updating
+  - Unmounting